-The following Wills & Probate guidance note Produced in partnership with Richard Dew of Ten Old Square provides comprehensive and up to date legal information covering:
+The following Wills & Probate practice note Produced in partnership with Richard Dew of Ten Old Square provides comprehensive and up to date legal information covering:

 Where the court is satisfied that reasonable financial provision has not been made for an applicant, it has power to make an order under section 2 of the Inheritance (Provision for Family and Dependants) Act 1975 (I(PFD)A 1975) for: